Skip to main content

 PYLON_FILES_DIR.pylon/uploadsFile upload storage

-PYLON_DEV_MODEtrueDev-only behavior (generous rate limits, CORS *)
+PYLON_DEV_MODEtrueDev-only behavior (generous rate limits, CORS * fallback when neither manifest nor env is set)

 PYLON_PORT4321HTTP port